 Benefits of Membership in the bookkeeping profession's national association.
 You get monthly briefings on the latest changes in bookkeeping — and accounting, recordkeeping and reporting, payroll and tax—at no charge.
 You get free answers to your bookkeeping and accounting questions—and other benefits.
 Tell me all the benefits of membership.

 The Certified Bookkeeper (CB) Designation.
 Improve your standing with your employer, get a higher paying job, enhance your self-image and get the respect you deserve from CPAs and colleagues.
-According to a recent survey:
+According to a 2016 independent survey:

 Bookkeeping Jobs Site.
 Find the best jobs in bookkeeping, or find new clients for your freelance bookkeeping practice, at no charge.
 Connect me to this free service.